sjardon/rotunda-exercise/error-alarm/README.md

 ### DataSource

-`DataSource` interface should have several methods that allow to each component get its needed information.
+`DataSource` interface should have several methods that allow to `Signal` component get its needed information.
 In this way we can abstract where this information come and get a common type for the next process instances.

-The sourcing process start getting the new line from the log source and aggregating it to some cache.
+The sourcing process start getting the new log line from the log source and aggregating it to some cache.
 The internal cache has only the most recent rows, getting rid the oldest ones.

-In our case, we can connect `ErrorAlarm` to our log file adding a new `TextFile` data source.
-We only should set the path and the log line schema to connect the source to our `ErrorAlarm` service.
+In our case, we can connect `ErrorAlarm` to our log text file adding a new `TextFile` data source.
+We only need to set the path and the log line schema to connect the source to our `ErrorAlarm` service.

 ```ts
 interface DataSource {